 40 and Financially Fit: How Bank CDs Can Help

-Being financially fit can mean different things to different people, especially when you consider age.
+Being financially fit can mean different things to different people, especially at different ages.
 In your 40s, for example, you begin to face some important questions.
 Do you want to start saving for retirement?
 Or maybe for a second home or your child's college education?
-These may all be good reasons to start saving money in your 40's, but do you know what to do with the money you save?
+These may all be good reasons to start saving money in your 40's, but where is the best place to save it?

-One additional challenge is that it's not always easy to make time for saving when kids, career and other priorities take center stage.
-Using a certificate of deposit (CD) to grow your savings can be a smart way to become more financially fit at this stage in your life.
-Certificates of deposit generally offer a secure, predictable annual percentage yield (APY) to help you manage the cash part of your overall portfolio.
+Certificates of deposit (CDs) can be a smart way to grow your savings and become more financially fit at this stage in your life.
+CDs generally offer a secure, predictable annual percentage yield (APY) to help you manage the cash part of your overall portfolio.

 Here's a quick look at how a certificate of deposit works:

-To make the most of your savings in your 40's, consider opening a certificate of deposit at an online bank like Ally Bank.
-Online banks generally offer higher interest rates according to Bankrate.com and make it easy to manage your savings - so that you can feel free to get on with your life.
+To make the most of your savings in your 40's, consider opening a CD with an online bank like Ally Bank.
+Online banks generally offer higher interest rates than traditional banks, according to Bankrate.com, and make it easy to manage your savings.

 Ally Bank can help you find a bank CD to help you save for a brighter financial future.
 Learn more by visiting Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.